 Mobility Flow combines static stretching and joint mobilisation to loosen you up from head to toe and get you moving like an athlete.

-The first half of this routine focuses on increasing mobility in the spine and upper body and the second half on opening up the hips and groin.
+This Rest Day sequence focuses on increasing mobility in the spine and upper body, stretching the calves and hamstrings and opening up the hips.

 You don't need any equipment for Yoga For Travel, which means that you can practice it in your hotel room, at work or even at the airport.

 Afternoon Kicker is one of my favourites to get the blood pumping, loosen you up and stretch out the kinks.
 It's a yoga smorgasbord.

-This routine is designed to keep lower back pain at bay—loosening up the hips, hamstrings, groin and glutes and maintaining core strength.
+This Lower Back Therapy video is designed to keep back pain at bay—stretching the hips and hamstrings and strengthening the core.